 Garden Planning Constraints: Sunlight

-Also consider shade.
-Remember, the sun is highest in the sky during the summer, so shade spots change with the seasons.
+Also consider shade patterns.
+The sun is highest in the sky during the summer, so shade spots change with the seasons and it’s easy for new gardeners to forget.
 Generally, plant taller plants to the north, so they won’t shade another plants.
 If you do find yourself in a shady situation, realize that some plants do still grow in dappled sunlight or part shade.
 Though the yield may suffer, you can still grow greens (e.g., lettuce, spinach, chard) and some root vegetables under these conditions.
 (See crops that can tolerate at least partial shade here.)

 Garden Planning Constraints: Location & Space